jjjchens235/kimball-dwh-notes/Ch05_Procurement.md

 ## Chapter 5 - Procurement
 Key concepts:
-- Blended versus seperate transaction schemas/tables
+- Blended versus separate transaction schemas/tables
 - Slowly changing dimensions

 ### Procurement Case Study
 - For many companies, procurement is a critical business activity.
 Effective procurement of products at the right price for resale is obviously important to retailers and distributors.